Danish 1st Division (handball): Relegation

-Basically moves no. 12, 13 and 14 into the second division, while no. 10 and 11 to play qualification matches in order to survive.
-However, this is only applicable if non 2nd team to a team in the league or first division win its second division pool (there are three pools in the 2nd division).
-For every other team that wins its pool in the second division reduced the number of direct relegated with one team and playoff seats (Nos.
-10 and 11) moved corresponding downward.
+After the season the teams finishing in 12th, 13th and 14th are relegated to the second division, while the teams in 10th and 11th has to play qualification matches against teams from the 2. division in order to survive.

+However, 2nd teams of top league or first division teams cannot gain promotion to the 1st division.
+So, if a 2nd team has won its second division pool (there are three pools in the 2nd division), the number of relegated teams are reduced.
+The playoff sports (No. 10 and 11 by default) are moved corresponding downward.